ajhit406/kato/_posts/2012-10-03-vermin-on-the-mound.md

 ---
 layout: post
-title: Vermin on the Mound
+title: Vermin on the Mount
 lnav: index
 ---